-Other activities outside the classroom such as our sport and drama programmes foster friendships across the entire year level.
-Our mentor programme, where Year 8 boys support Year 7 students, assists with the development of positive relationships between year levels.
+Other activities outside the classroom such as our sport and drama programs foster friendships across the entire year level.
+Our mentor program, where Year 8 boys support Year 7 students, assists with the development of positive relationships between year levels.

 More broadly, across Years 7 and 8, we strive to develop our students’ decision-making skills, encourage judgement alongside independence, and instil an ability to reach out to others in moments when they require support.

 As students’ awareness of the world around them grows, so does their understanding of the pace of change.
 Our students are beginning to see that their challenges will be different to those faced by their parents.